andihys/EFace/README.md

 ## <span style="color:blue;">Conclusion</span>

 This project demonstrates the effectiveness of emotion recognition using convolutional neural networks and its integration on mobile devices.
-The combination of an intuitive Android app and an optimized TFLite model represents a step forward in real-world AI-based applications.
+The combination of an intuitive Android app, advanced parallelization, frame processing, and quantization techniques represents a step forward in real-world AI-based applications.

 ---